dotnet/docs-maui/docs/user-interface/layouts/custom.md

 In this example, which builds on the previous example, the <xref:Microsoft.Maui.IView.Measure%2A> method for the <xref:Microsoft.Maui.Controls.Label> takes the constraints it's given by the `CrossPlatformMeasure` method and makes any appropriate adjustments, such as subtracting its margins.
 It then passes the updated constraints to the <xref:Microsoft.Maui.IViewHandler.GetDesiredSize%2A> method of its handler.
 The handler is aware of the native control (a <xref:Android.Widget.TextView> on Android), and converts the constraints to native values and calls the native control's version of `Measure`.
 The handler then takes the return value from the native measurement and converts it back to cross-platform values, if required, and returns it to the <xref:Microsoft.Maui.Controls.Label>.
 The <xref:Microsoft.Maui.Controls.Label> adjusts the result (for example, by adding back its margins), if required, and then sets the result in its <xref:Microsoft.Maui.IView.DesiredSize> property.
 It then returns the value as a result of the `Measure` method.

+### Measure and arrange

+All .NET MAUI layouts are backed by a single backing control on each platform:

+- On Android, this backing control is `LayoutViewGroup`.
+- On iOS and Mac Catalyst, this backing control is `LayoutView`.
+- On Windows, this backing control is `LayoutPanel`.

+When a platform requests the measurement of one of these backing controls, the backing control calls the <xref:Microsoft.Maui.Controls.Layout.CrossPlatformMeasure%2A> method.
+This is the point at which control is passed from the platform's layout system to .NET MAUI's layout system.
+In a layout, <xref:Microsoft.Maui.Controls.Layout.CrossPlatformMeasure%2A> calls the layout managers <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> method.
+This method is responsible for calling <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> on each view in the layout.

+When a platform requests the arrangement of one of these backing controls, the backing control calls the <xref:Microsoft.Maui.Controls.Layout.CrossPlatformArrange%2A> method.
+This is the point at which control is passed from the platform's layout system to the .NET MAUI's layout system.
+In a layout, <xref:Microsoft.Maui.Controls.Layout.CrossPlatformArrange%2A> calls the layout managers <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> method.
+This method is responsible for determining where each view should be placed within the bounds of the layout, and calls <xref:Microsoft.Maui.IView.Arrange%2A> on each view.

+> [!NOTE]
+> The <xref:Microsoft.Maui.Controls.Layout> type handles delegating the cross-platform measure and arrange calls to a layout manager.

 ## Create a custom layout type

 The process for creating a custom layout type is as follows:

-1. Create a class that subclasses an existing layout type or the <xref:Microsoft.Maui.Controls.Layout> class, and override the  <xref:Microsoft.Maui.Controls.Layout.CreateLayoutManager> method in your custom layout type.
+1. Create a class that subclasses an existing layout type or the <xref:Microsoft.Maui.Controls.Layout> class, and override <xref:Microsoft.Maui.Controls.Layout.CreateLayoutManager> in your custom layout type.
 For more information, see [Subclass a layout](#subclass-a-layout).
 1. Create a layout manager class that derives from an existing layout manager, or that implements the <xref:Microsoft.Maui.Layouts.ILayoutManager> interface directly.
 In your layout manager class, you should:
-    1. Add a constructor that accepts and stores an instance of your custom layout type.

     1. Override, or implement, the <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> method to calculate the total size of the layout given its constraints.
     1. Override, or implement, the <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> method to size and position all the children within the layout.